CatherineWang10/etail-sales-analysis/README.md

 The project includes the following files:

 - `README.md`
-- `untitled.ipynb`
+- `Untitled.ipynb`
-- `retail and wherehouse sale.csv`
+- `Retail and wherehouse Sale.csv`

 ## How to Run
 1. Download the project files.
-2. Make sure `retail and wherehouse sale.csv` is in the same folder as the notebook.
+2. Make sure `Retail and wherehouse Sale.csv` is in the same folder as the notebook.
 3. Install the required Python libraries:
    - pandas
    - matplotlib